gavvvr/obsidian-imgur-plugin/README.md

 ## Features

-- Upload images by pasting from the clipboard or from the filesystem using drag-and-drop
+- Upload images by either pasting from the clipboard or by dragging them from the file system
 - Animated gifs upload support on drag-and-drop

 ## Installation

-Install the plugin via the _Community Plugins_ tab within Obsidian
+Install the plugin via the [Community Plugins][installation-instructions] tab within Obsidian

 ## Getting started